 One reason for this might be that there is no hard and fast rule for working out translation costs – and everyone tends to do things a bit differently.
 Different countries use different base units, some languages are more expensive than others and certain types of texts require a lot more research and investment.

 The first thing to bear in mind is which languages you want to invest in for your texts.
-One thing to consider in this thought is that some languages cost significantly more than others.
+One thing to consider here is that some languages cost significantly more than others.
 There are a variety of reasons for this, including local costs and availability of linguists.

-For example, Scandinavian languages tend to be at the pricey end of the scale due to the relatively high living costs within those countries, whilst rare African languages tend to also be more expensive due to the lack of resources operating.
-Supply and demand are major factors affecting translation pricing.
+For example, Scandinavian languages tend to be at the pricier end of the scale due to the relatively high living costs within those countries, whilst rare African languages tend to also be more expensive due to a lack of trained professional translators for these languages.
+Supply and demand are always major factors affecting translation pricing.

 French, Spanish, Italian